How to Dye Wood Flowers - Dip Dye Method

 I like using cardboard egg cartons to place my flowers in while they dry but you can also set up parchment paper on a tray.
 Most flowers will take around 24 hours to dry.
 Set them aside in a place with good air flow and wait until the flowers are dry to the touch.

-Once they are dried you are ready to work on whatever sola floral arrangement or fun DIY project your heart desires!
+Once they are dried you are ready to work on whatever wood floral arrangement or fun DIY project your heart desires!
 If you have any questions please leave them in the comments and until next time, happy crafting!

 Top Hometalk Projects